Paul Niel: Education Explorers

 In 2015, Niel initiated the charity project Education Explorers which addressed the problem of girl access to schooling in India and was undertaken together with Indian charity Educate Girls.
 Niel and a group of fellow explorers from Hong Kong and Chile traversed India in a Motor Rickshaw and raised more than HKD 500,000 in funds.
 The documentary, produced by Niel together with Tom Boarder, received the Award of Excellence by the Hollywood Independent International Documentary Festival in 2018.

 Round the Island Expedition

 In 2017, Niel together with his wife successfully completed the first coasteering expedition around Hong Kong Island.
 The project raised awareness for plastic pollution and the couple mapped 163 trash pollution spots along Hong Kong Islands coast.
 In addition water samples taken along the expedition were analysed by The Open University of Hong Kong.

 The couple released the documentary The Loop, featuring the adventure and the issue of coastal pollution.
 It was screened at Mountainfilm Graz in November 2019.

 Chapman Andrews Centennial Expedition

 Niel was a member of the 2018 Chapman Andrews Centennial Expedition to search for fossils in the Gobi desert using latest drone and imaging technology.
 The expedition has been awarded the 2019 Citation of Merit award by The Explorers Club.

+Project Avenger

+In November 2021 Niel led an international team of experts to successfully identify and uncover a US Navy TBF Avenger airplane that crash-landed during Operation Gratitude on 16 January 1945.
+The expedition combined elements of community archeology together with LIDAR and 3D scanning technology.